Windows 11 23H2 new features and changes (September 2023 update)

 Dynamic lighting settings

-Currently, many accessories rely on third-party apps and integrations that are highly fragmented, and Dynamic Lighting will allow you to effortlessly set up and customize your devices with RGB lights directly from the Settings app.
+Currently, many accessories rely on highly fragmented third-party apps and integrations.
+Dynamic Lighting allows you to effortlessly set up and customize your devices with RGB lights directly from the Settings app.

-The new page will be available from the “Personalization” section and will feature the “Use Dynamic Lighting on my devices” toggle switch to turn the feature on or off.
+The new page is available from the “Personalization” section and includes the “Use Dynamic Lighting on my devices” toggle switch to turn the experience on or off.
 After enabling the setting, you will be able to control features like brightness, lighting effects (solid color, breathing, wave, wheel, gradient, and rainbow), speed effect, and color, and you will have the option to match the lighting with the Windows 11 accent color.

 Also, developers will find APIs for Windows apps to control devices from the background and foreground, a page in the Settings page for users to customize how their devices behave.